ibm-cloud-docs/EventStreams/messagehub124.md

 ## What are the default security settings?

-By default, when a service instance is provisioned, the user who provisioned it is granted the manager role to all the instance's resources.
+By default, when {{site.data.keyword.messagehub}} is provisioned, the user who provisioned it is granted the manager role to all the instance's resources.
 Additionally, any user who has a manager role for either 'All' services or 'All' Message Hub service instances' in the same account also has full access. &lt;&lt;is this actually manager role or admin role?&gt;&gt;

 You can then apply additional policies to extend access to other users.
-You can either scope a policy to apply to the service instance as a whole or to individual resources within the service instance.
+You can either scope a policy to apply to {{site.data.keyword.messagehub}} as a whole or to individual resources within {{site.data.keyword.messagehub}}.
 For more information, see [Common scenarios](#security_scenarios).

-You can only assign policies by users with an administration role for an account.
-They can either be assigned using the portal &lt;&lt;link&gt;&gt; or by using the bx command &lt;&lt;details&gt;&gt;
+Only users with an administration role for an account can assign policies to users .
+Assign policies either by using IBM Cloud dashboard or by using the **ibmcloud** commands.
+For example steps for {{site.data.keyword.messagehub}}, see [Examples](#security_examples).

 ## Common scenarios